SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessRaces.md

 6◎

+* Aasimar Magic

+You know the Light cantrip.

+## Level 3

-* Specialized Infusion
+* Angelic Form

-You gain one skill proficiency and one tool proficiency of your choice.
+You may choose one of Aasimar's Angelic Forms.